initc3/auditee/docs/index.rst

 Usage
 -----
-See the example documented under :ref:`sgx-hashmachine`.
+See the examples documented under :ref:`sgx-hashmachine` and :ref:`sgx-iot-gateway`.